I am incredibly passionate about travel...

 Artistically: Every photo is rendered in the same ratio for consistency in the viewing experience; the frame has become a window into these people and places.
 Second, all photos are reduced to black and white, and are then tinted the predominant color of the original photograph.
 This allows for the environment's color to work with the subject to create a consistent mood.
 Lastly, most photos disobey the rule of thirds; this is because the individual is not the subject, the synthesis of the individual and their environment is the focus.

-The photos displayed here are (in order): Life at Sea (San Francisco, CA, USA), Remember the Revolution (Léon, Nicaragua), Selling Her Wares (Granada, Nicaragua), Sing (Savannah, GA, USA), and The Blessing (Chiang Mai, Thailand).
+The photos displayed here are (in order): Life at Sea (San Francisco, CA, USA), Desert Drums (Erg Chebbi, Morocco), Remember the Revolution (Léon, Nicaragua), Selling Her Wares (Granada, Nicaragua), Sing (Savannah, GA, USA), The Blessing (Chiang Mai, Thailand), The Climb (Jebel Toubkal, Morocco).